Birdchain/whitepaper-business/README.md

     1. sends SMSs only to the contacts located in the same country;
     2. sends SMS only to the same carrier numbers;
     3. finds the best prices for the campaign;
-    4. forms Smart Contracts between the business and every single Birdchain app user whose SMSs are going to be purchased;
+    4. forms Smart Contracts between the business and every single Birdchain app user whose SMS are going to be purchased;
 6. Birdchain sends out the messages;
 7. Birdchain uses blockchain to verify the delivery of every single SMS;
 8. When delivery is confirmed and the conditions of the Smart Contract are fulfilled, company bid is equally distributed among all app users whose SMS were used to deliver the messages.